chef/chef-web-docs/content/attribute_arrays.md

 )
 ```

-But what if all of the web servers are not the same?
+But what if all of the web servers aren't the same?
 What if some of the web servers required a single attribute to have a different value?
 You could store these settings in two locations, once just like the preceding example and once just like the following:

 ```ruby
 override_attributes(